adityagilra/archibrain/README.md

 Currently, we have three contributors: [Marco Martinolli](https://github.com/martin592), [Vineet Jain](https://github.com/vineetjain96) and [Aditya Gilra](https://github.com/adityagilra).
 We are looking for more contributors!

-Aditya initiated the project, with a review of ideas and architectures and some pointers to synthesize them.
+Aditya initiated and supervises the project, with reviews of ideas and architectures and pointers to synthesize them.

 Marco implemented the Hierarchical Error Representation (HER) model by Alexander and Brown (2015, 2016), incorporating hierarchical predictive coding and gated working memory structures, and the AuGMEnT model by Rombouts, Bohte and Roelfsema (2015), as well as the relevant tasks Saccade-AntiSaccade, 12AX, and sequence prediction tasks.
 See the extention of AuGMEnT,  [hybrid AuGMEnT]((https://github.com/martin592/hybrid_AuGMEnT)), developed by him as part of this project.